MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 ### Identity management

 SAS platforms can use local user accounts.
 They can also use a secure LDAP server to validate users.
 We recommend running a domain controller in Azure.
 Then use the domain join feature to properly manage security access.
-If you haven't set up domain controllers, consider deploying [Microsoft Entra Domain Services (Microsoft Entra Domain Services)](../../reference-architectures/identity/adds-extend-domain.yml).
+If you haven't set up domain controllers, consider deploying [Microsoft Entra Domain Services](../../reference-architectures/identity/adds-extend-domain.yml).
 When you use the domain join feature, ensure machine names don't exceed the 15-character limit.

 > [!NOTE]
 > In some environments, there's a requirement for on-premises connectivity or shared datasets between on-premises and Azure-hosted SAS environments.
 In these situations, we strongly recommended deploying a domain controller in Azure.